 Applicants for admission to the M.A. or M.S. program are required to meet the minimum admission requirements of the Graduate School and to have an undergraduate degree from an accredited institution.
 An applicant's academic record should reflect proficiency in intermediate economic theory and statistics within seven years prior to admission.
 Knowledge of the fundamentals of calculus is highly recommended.
 Applications for admission must include official scores from either the Graduate Record Examination or Graduate Management Aptitude Test.

-Applicants with undergraduate degrees in fields other than economics and finance or with deficiencies in economic theory or statistics are encouraged to complete the following courses or their equivalents: intermediate microeconomic theory (ECON 301), intermediate macroeconomic theory (ECON 302), and statistics (MS 251).
+Applicants with undergraduate degrees in fields other than economics and finance or with deficiencies in economic theory, financial management, or statistics are encouraged to complete the following courses or their equivalents: intermediate microeconomic theory (ECON 301), intermediate macroeconomic theory (ECON 302), Financial Management and Decision Making (FIN 320) and statistics (MS 251).
+See the course catalogue for course descriptions.
 Credit earned to remove such deficiencies will not be applied to the graduate degree program.